technofocus-pte/buildmoderniseaiappsdepth/Use case 01/Usecase01.md

 You generate your application with several dependencies:

-- The resteasy dependency to expose a REST endpoint
+- The rest easy dependency to expose a REST endpoint

 - The jackson dependency to serialize and deserialize JSON

 - The hibernate dependency to interact with the database

-- The postgresql dependency to connect to the PostgreSQL database
+- The Postgresql dependency to connect to the PostgreSQL database

-- The docker dependency to build a Docker image
+- The Docker dependency to build a Docker image

 You don't need to specify Azure dependencies because you run your application locally first and then deploy a containerized version of it